visulima/visulima/packages/jsdoc-open-api/docs/short/describing-parameters.md

 ### Required and optional parameters
 By default, all request parameters are treated as required.
-You can enclose the parameter's name in square brackets `[ ]` to mark it as optional.
+You can enclose the parameter’s name in square brackets `[ ]` to mark it as optional.
-Note that path parameters are always required.
+ Path parameters are always required.

 ### Default parameter values
 Append `=value` to the variable name to specify the default value for an optional parameter.
 The default value is the one that the server uses if the client does not supply the parameter value in the request.
-The value type must be the same as the parameter's data type.
+The value type must be the same as the parameter’s data type.
 A typical example is paging parameters such as offset and limit:

 ```